-While the document has been prepared on the basis of the best information available at the moment of preparation, the Exchange accepts no liability for any decisions taken or system or functionality configurations carried out by any party based on this document.
+While the document has been prepared on the basis of the best information available, Nasdaq Nordic accepts no liability for decisions taken, or systems work carried out by any party, based on this document.
+Content of this document may also be subject to discussions and in some cases approval from relevant authorities.